menu-hanke/smk-browser/README.md

 SMK´s Forest Stand API
 - Takes in boundaries / polygons converted into WKT format and returns forest stands as XML
-- The returned XML is saved to a selected folder on users disc
+- The returned XML -files is saved to users hard drive

-2. Save the downloaded files to a selected folder
+2. Save the downloaded XML files to a selected folder on users hard drive

 # Downloadable files